Streaming 'Friends': How a '90s Sitcom Became Gen Z's New Favorite Show

 When the core truth remains, well, true -- that growing up is difficult and messy and some of the best years of your life, or as Monica (Courteney Cox) tells Rachel (Jennifer Aniston) in the pilot, "Welcome to the real world.
 It sucks.
 You're going to love it." -- it's easy to look past the things you may not relate to: Hanging out in a coffee shop and not just to use the free WiFi, the very notion of leaving a voicemail on an answering machine.

-"It's always funny to watch shows from the '90s," Rad, another 22-year-old who found the show on Netflix, told me.
+"It's always funny to watch shows from the '90s," Rad, another 22-year-old who found the show on streaming, told me.
 "There is an episode where Rachel is on the phone [and] telling someone else to call 9-1-1, and Monica says she can't because Rachel was 'on the phone.'
 I remember growing up only having one phone in the house.
 I do think it connects with me and my friends and sometimes it helps navigate conversations in real life.
 None of those things really change."

 "I think a lot of it has to do with, these are characters that you care about," Kauffman reasoned.
 "Television is a very intimate experience -- you watch it in your living room, in your underwear, while you're folding your clothes, in your bed on your computer -- and I think these are people you want to invite into your home.
 I also think it's very warm.
 The show is a little bit like comfort food."